Gilbert Deya: Background

-Deya was born in the morning of 2 February 1937 in Juja, Kiambu County, outside of Nairobi and was the eleventh child in a family of fifteen children.
-He belongs to Luo tribe, and his name "Juma" means Sunday, which is the day he was born.
+Deya was born in the morning of 2 February 1937 in Juja, Kiambu County, outside of Nairobi, as the eleventh child in a family of 15 children.
+He belonged to Luo tribe, and his name "Juma" means Sunday, which was the day he was born.
 His father, Samuel Oyanda Deya was a sisal plantations worker from Bondo working in Juja.
 His parents were never meant to be a couple because his mother, Monica Nono Deya, declined the arranged marriage with his father.

 He attended primary school but the school preacher dropped out because of bullying and poverty.
 He started preaching Jinja, Kampala, in Uganda, where he beat up a woman for hitting the children of his sister and worked there as a porter.

-He married his 14-year-old wife, Mary Anyango, on 27 December 1958 when he was 21.
+Deya married his 14-year-old wife, Mary Anyango, on 27 December 1958 when he was 21.
 They gave birth to fifteen children in total.
 He started the "Salvation of Jesus Christ Church" in 1976.

-He was ordained by the United Evangelical Church of Kenya and styles himself "Archbishop".
+He was ordained by the United Evangelical Church of Kenya and styled himself "Archbishop".
 He was an evangelist in Kenya in the late 1980s to early 1990s, but moved to the UK, establishing Gilbert Deya Ministries in 1997.
-The ministry now has churches in Liverpool, London, Birmingham, Nottingham, Luton, Reading, and Manchester, Sheffield and in 2006 acquired a building and planning permission in Leeds.
-The church claims to be "the fastest growing Ministry in the UK and worldwide".
+The ministry at its peak activity had church services at rented and owned buildings in Liverpool, London, Birmingham, Nottingham, Luton, Reading, Manchester and Sheffield.
+In 2006 it acquired a building and planning permission in Leeds.
+The church claimed to be "the fastest growing Ministry in the UK and worldwide".

+In 2013 Deya was arrested in the UK and charged with raping and attempting to rape a woman and sexually assaulting a teenage girl.
+He was found not guilty on all counts in 2014.

+The church was placed under its formal investigations by the Charity Commission in 2004 and again in 2016, and the commission appointed Interim Managers in March 2021 to manage the affairs of the charity.